abardou/covid19/README.md

 It is filled every day by the Johns Hopkins University CSSE.

 It contains, amongst other things, `csv` files with daily report on the number of infected, dead and recovered for countries all around the world.
 They are the source we used to make our predictions.

+## Disclaimer
+The predictions are variable, since they directly depend on a small amount of data.
+They cannot anticipate some sanitary decisions in response to the pandemic like lockdown of countries.

+Therefore, please keep in mind that the situation can be very different of what is predicted by this program, at any scale.
+In addition, do not remember to relaunch the prediction every day, since new data will allow the model to be more accurate.